 For more information about this paludiculture farm, visit our page here.

-Carbon saved - 57t per year - equivalent to driving an average new car nearly half a million kilometres or 24 football pitches worth of forest
+Carbon saved - 71t per year - equivalent to driving an average new car over half a million kilometres or the amount sequestered each year by 34 football pitches worth of forest.

 Water Stored - 3,000m3 - enough to fill 6 million coke bottles

 Lille Vildmose is a beautiful stretch of wildmoor in Eastern Denmark, including the larges stretch of intact raised bog in Western Europe.
-Like all the sites in our project, it is somewhat degraded and we are aiming to reverse this process through rewetting and bog restoration.
-This will consist of 2 stages of rewetting and spreading sphagnum, starting in 2018.
+Like all the sites in our projectparts of it are somewhat degraded and we are aiming to reverse this process through rewetting and bog restoration.
+The CANAPE project trialled restoration methods to inform this process in the future.

 Start of works at Lille Vildmose